abhinaba-ghosh/axe-playwright/README.md

 Axe-core® is a powerful accessibility testing engine provided by Deque Systems that powers this package.
 Axe-Playwright provides simple commands to integrate the axe-core® library with your [Playwright](https://www.npmjs.com/package/playwright) tests.
 This integration functions seamlessly across all Playwright browsers: Chromium, Firefox, and WebKit.

 Axe-core® is a trademark of [Deque Systems, Inc.](https://www.deque.com/) in the US and other countries.
 This project is not formally affiliated with Deque, but we are big fans!
-Axe-core® is a registered trademark of Deque Systems, Inc., and is used here with permission.
+Axe-core® is used here with permission.

 ## Install and configure